sardana-org/sardana/doc/source/sep/SEP6.md

                       - ...
 ~~~~

-The configuration parameter had change during the SEP6 developments.
+The configuration parameter had changed during the SEP6 developments.
 First of all the [feature request #372](https://sourceforge.net/p/sardana/tickets/372/) was developed and the units level disappeared from the configuration.
-Furthermore the controller parameters _trigger_type_ was renamed to _synchroniation_.
+Furthermore the controller parameters _trigger_type_ was renamed to _synchronization_.
 In both cases one-way backwards compatibility was maintained.
 That means that the measurement groups created with the previous versions of Sardana are functional.
 Once their configuration gets saved again (either after modification or simply by re-applying), the configuration is no more reverse compatible. **IMPORTANT: when deploying the SEP6 consider back-up of the measurement groups configurations in case you would need to rollback**

 Format of the synchronization parameter: